giantswarm/harbor-operator-app/docs/configuration/database-setup.md

 ## Why?

+# This document is deprecated as we have configured the backups to connect to an external bucket using configmaps.
+Check the CONFIGURE_POSTGRES_S3_BUCKET.yaml fir further information.

 It is important as having a backed up database that allows us to index S3 and persist data between different harbor instances.

 ## Prerequisites